ajitgoel/hugo-blog-theme/content/post/terraform-deploying-a-multi-tiered-web-application-in-aws/index.md

 outputs.tf:
 -------------
 output "vpc" {
+  # Passes a reference to the entire vpc module as an output
   value = module.vpc #A
 }

 output "sg" {
   value = { #B
+    # Constructs a new object containing the ID for each of the three security groups
     lb     = module.lb_sg.security_group.id #B
     db     = module.db_sg.security_group.id #B
     websvr = module.websvr_sg.security_group.id #B